aws-samples/amazon-ecs-fargate-aspnetcore/README.md

 The development environment needs to have the following :-

-a)Mac os 10.X or higher
+a)Mac OS latest version (or) Windows 10 with latest updates (or) Ubuntu 16.0.4 or higher

 b).NET core 2.0